ionelmc/python-manhole/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-manhole could always use more documentation, whether as part of the official manhole docs, in docstrings, or even on the web in blog posts, articles, and such.
+Manhole could always use more documentation, whether as part of the official Manhole docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback